Techniques and technology

 Our research has generated a number of specialised techniques and tools to understand the mechanisms of cell biology processes with impacts on homeostasis and diseases.

-Research interests of Dr Vania Braga encompass the use of biosensors to detect localised activation of small GTPases at junctions and other intracellular sites and she has extensive expertise in biochemical and high-throughput methods to determine signalling pathways.
-The laboratory has also generated a number of image analysis and computer vision tools to quantify discrete phenotypes at junctions caused by manipulation of signalling pathways (Erasmus et al., 2016, 2015; Kelly et al., 2011; Kalaji et al., 2012; Frasa et al., 2010; Lozano et al., 2008).
+Research interests of Dr Vania Braga encompass the use of biosensors to detect localised activation of small GTPases at junctions and other intracellular sites.
+She has extensive expertise in biochemical and high-throughput methods to determine signalling pathways.
+The laboratory has also generated a number of image analysis and computer vision tools to quantify distinct phenotypes at junctions caused by manipulation of signalling pathways (Erasmus et al., 2016, 2015; Kelly et al., 2011; Kalaji et al., 2012; Frasa et al., 2010; Lozano et al., 2008).

 Dr Michael Emerson’s laboratory investigates human platelet aggregation in vitro using blood samples from volunteers and patients in collaboration with Chelsea and Westminster Hospital.
 A bench-top flow cytometer allows mechanistic investigation of platelet activation.
 The lab also has expertise in mouse models in vivo (Tymvios C, Jones S, Moore C, Pitchford SC, Page CP, Emerson M 2008).
 Real-time measurement of non-lethal platelet thromboembolic responses in the anaesthetized mouse.
 Thromb.
 Haemost.
 99, 435-40) and in working with nanoparticles.